 Envolve handles, processes and disposes produced water, for oil and natural gas companies.
-Envolve has a full-service Class II well disposal facility located in the Montney resource play at Gold Creek, 13 kilometers south of Grande Prairie, Alberta.
+Envolve has a fullservice Class II well disposal facility located in the Montney resource play at Gold Creek, 13 kilometers south of Grande Prairie, Alberta.
 In 2019 a facility expansion was completed increasing Envolve's capacity to handle in excess of 2,000 cubic metres of fluids per day and expanded its capability to handle both sweet and sour produced water.
-Envolve is a SmartWay certified carrier.
+Envolve is a SmartWay partner.

-Equipment Personnel Head Office Areas of Operation 50 Power Units 43 Grande Prairie, AB Northeastern British Columbia 420 Trailers Alberta
+Equipment Personnel Head Office Areas of Operation 36 Power Units 49 Grande Prairie, AB Northeastern British Columbia 345 Trailers Alberta